Plumber: Canada

 In Canada, licensing requirements differ by province; however, the provinces have pooled resources to develop an Interprovincial Program Guide that developed and now maintains apprenticeship training standards across all provinces.
 The Red Seal Program, formally known as the Interprovincial Standards Red Seal Program, is a program that sets common standards to assess the skills of tradespeople across Canada.
 The Red Seal, when affixed to a provincial or territorial trade certificate, indicates that a tradesperson has demonstrated the knowledge required for the national standard in that trade.

 Colombia

 Plumbing is not regulated in Colombia, so anyone can provide this service.
 Plumbers usually learn the trade because their families work in the construction industry, and they specialize in this field, but anyone can legally offer plumbing services.
 The most popular training institution for trades is SENA, a public school that provides high-quality education, though it is not mandatory.

 Ireland

 In Ireland, a four-year apprenticeship plus qualification exam was necessary for someone to practice professionally.
-Accreditation of businesses is of great help in order to show their credibility and experience in the job.
+Accreditation of businesses is of help in order to show their credibility and experience in the job.